 This is a new forum with a difference!
 We are focussing on interacting, participating, and learning from each other.
-We also seek outcomes that translate research into real operations processes.
+We also seek outcomes that translate research into real operational processes.

 Our Forum is inclusive of the whole earth observation industry irrespective of your community of practice, career stage, and whether you are an earth observation user, researcher, producer or a data, tools and service provider.

-Have your ideas, business, or needs from the industry heard by all sectors.
+Share your ideas and needs with all sectors of the EO community.
 Connect with potential partners, help shape policy, and learn what others are doing.

 The Forum focus is to advance our industry’s capacity and reputation.
 As a presenter, your interests and expertise will shape our program!
 So submit your abstracts and workshop proposals now to start shaping the program topics!

 Call for abstracts and workshops now open!

 Abstract submissions are now open for AEO 2020.

 The Advancing Earth Observation Forum 2020 will be accepting abstracts for the following submission types:

 Additionally, if you have a proposal for a half or full day hands-on workshop, we’d like to hear from you.
 There are limited sessions in this category.